Nice to meet you.

 • Pro: Your team members tend to identify themselves with your personal qualities and traits.
 Because of that, you motivate and inspire your team members.
 That can make leadership very effective.

-• Con: If your people skills aren’t high enough, there is a tendency that your team members turn away because the focus is mostly on you.
+• Con: If your people skills aren’t high enough, there is a tendency for your team members to turn away because the focus is mostly on you.
 There is also the risk that you unconsciously or consciously influence others negatively.

 • Best for: You may use this leadership style when you work on a big vision or want to unite a great team if you are charismatic.